 Compute inter-annual trends in vegetation greenness using lsat_calc_trend()

 The function lsat_calc_trend() computes a temporal trend in annual time series of vegetation greenness for each sampling site over a user-specified time period.
 This function will iteratively pre-whiten a time series (i.e., remove temporal autocorrelation) and then compute Mann-Kendall trend tests and Theil-Sen slope indicators.
-The function is a wrapper for the zyp.yuepilon() function from the zyp package (Bronaugh and Werner 2019).
+The function is a wrapper for the zyp.yuepilon() function from the zyp package (Bronaugh and Werner 2019). lsat_calc_trend() takes … and returns …

 Example application: Vegetation greenness trends for a landscape on Disko Island